 A brunch wedding reception is all about the food.
 Here are some ideas to make the experience the best it can be.

-Brunch weddings can be a more relaxed affair if you choose.
+- Arrange for food stations: Brunch weddings can be a more relaxed affair if you choose.
 Instead of waiters, you may want to have different food stations for main breakfast meals.
 An omelet station, a french toast station, and a crepe station are quite common during brunch.
 Make sure to have your guests’ favorite brunch food by having it all!
-(See, we told you forgoing a DJ would come in handy.)

 Post-Brunch Reception Ideas